lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 To make qpdfview fullscreen you can press :kbd:`f11`.
 To enter presentation mode you can press :kbd:`f12` wihch is makes the content of the pdf take up the fullscreen and gives you no menubars.
 To exit presentation mode you can press :kbd:`f12` again.
 To advance to the next page in the presentation press the spacebar or the right arrow.
 To go back a page in presentation press the left arrow.

+To sleect page width in zoom in qpdfview is a drop down menu with page width to show the width of the page on qpdfview.
+To view the whole page on qpdfview in this drop down menu select whole page.
+To return to the original zoom press :kbd:`Control + 0` or :menuselection:`View --> Original size`.
 To rotate the file to the left is press :kbd:`Control + Left` or :menuselection:`View --> Rotate Left`.
 To rotate the file to the right is press :kbd:`Control + Rights` or :menuselection:`View --> Rotate Right`.

 If you have a particularly long pdf file you might want to make a bookmark to find a specific thing easily.
 To create a bookmark press :kbd:`control +b` or  :menuselection:`Bookmarks -->  Add Bookmark` and give the bookmark a memorable title and description so you can find it in this document again easily.
 If you later want to remove the bookmark go :menuselection:`bookmarks --> remove bookmark` or press :kbd:`control+ shift+ B`.